ea-si/coupleoftitans/src/posts/03-around-tatras-3/03-around-tatras-3.md

 # Day three stories

 If you've come this far reading, there are <a href="https://www.instagram.com/stories/highlights/17942420491083674/">highlights and short fragments of the day one</a> on our <a href="https://www.instagram.com/coupleoftitans/">CoT instagram</a>

+or continue reading about <a href="/rides/around-tatras-4">Around Tatras Day Four</a>.